 Respiratory syncytial virus (RSV) is a common virus that causes respiratory infection in children and adults.

-The risk of severe infection is highest in the youngest infants, especially those born during the RSV season in winter.
+The risk of severe infection is highest in the youngest infants, especially those born during the RSV season.

 Who can get RSV immunisation

-Premature babies (born before 30 weeks gestation or less than 1.25kg at birth) will also be offered nirsevimab.
+- premature babies (born before 30 weeks gestation or less than 1.25kg at birth) and other higher risk infants (due to underlying medical conditions) born during RSV season

-If you choose to immunise your baby against RSV, they will be given nirsevimab in the maternity hospital soon after they are born.
+If you choose to have your baby immunised against RSV, a healthcare provider will do this in the maternity hospital soon after they are born.

 If your baby was born at home, they can get RSV immunisation when they go for their newborn baby health checks.
 Talk to your midwife about RSV immunisation.